bmx-ng/bmx-site/docs/api/text/text_jconv.md

 ---
-id: brl.jconv
+id: text.jconv
-title: BRL.JConv
+title: Text.JConv
 sidebar_label: Introduction
 ---

 ## Serialising with JConv

-In the context of [BRL.JConv](../brl/brl_jconv.md), serialisation is the mapping of BlitzMax objects to their JSON representation.
+In the context of [Text.JConv](../text/text_jconv.md), serialisation is the mapping of BlitzMax objects to their JSON representation.

 Take the following `TUser` type to start with :
 ```blitzmax